ssavi-ict/LeetCode-Which-Company/README.md

 ----
 <br>

-**Note**: Works currently with `Google Chrome` and `Mozilla Firefox`.
-Hopefully, I will be able to update this for all other major browsers.

 **Special Thanks** to **B M Marjan Khan** [@marjankhan945](https://github.com/marjankhan945) for his emmense contribution, support and suggestions towards working on this project.

 Read the background about how I started working on this in [LC Which Company - A Company names retrieval extension](https://sites.google.com/view/iamavik/leetcode-which-company-a-company-names-retrieval-extension).